Egypt's Morsi Praised For Cease-Fire As Talks Begin

-The Egyptian-brokered ceasefire between Hamas and Israel has been quite a political boost for the Egyptian President Mohammed Morsi.
-The Islamist leader spent long hours in meetings and on the telephone with world leaders, he spoke to President Obama six times during the crisis, and was able to produce results: a cessation of violence that brought him high praise and put Egypt back on the international map.
+The cease-fire between Hamas and Israel has been a political boost for Egyptian President Mohammed Morsi.
+The Islamist leader spent hours in meetings and on the phone with world leaders, including President Obama, and got results: a cessation of violence that puts Egypt back on the international map.
 But Morsi faces a test Thursday night, when negotiations on the details begin.

 In an interview with Telemundo in September, President Obama struck a wait-and-see attitude.